-The Falcon Bazaar Necessities and Food Pantry is open in Hammond G-23, in space shared with the campus Volunteer Center, where students can pick up food and personal care items.
+The Falcon Bazaar Necessities and Food Pantry is open in Hammond G-23, in space shared with the campus Falcon Community Outreach Center (FCOC) Center (formerly the Volunteer Center), where students can pick up food and personal care items.
 Visit our Facebook page.

 The Bazaar is always accepting donations.
 Please visit the Falcon Bazaar Wish List to order items directly.
 Some staple items include: